Anna-340/Character-Creator/proposal.md

 ###  - Week 15: write code for the different job types
 ###  - Week 16: write code for the different  traits/personality/weapon

+### Overall, I am very pleased with how this project turned out, I will definitely be using this and sharing this resource with my artist friends!
+Maybe in the future i'll add even more characteristics or even go as far as different races, and have certain traits realted to that specific race!

 ## Link: https://github.com/Anna-340/Character-Creator